An example

 Also, the initial values are specified as \(\mathbf{a_0} = 2\) and \(\mathbf{a_1} = 1\).

-Here are the first ten members of the mFibonacci Series,
+Here are the first ten terms of the mFibonacci series,

 Consider a state machine with two registries \(\mathbf{A}\) and \(\mathbf{B}\) where